misterfancysocks/img-model-training-experiment/_specs/_api_and_util_specs/upload-user-images.md

 1. Validate the incoming payload.
 2. Start a database transaction.
 3. For each image in the payload:
-   - If rotation or crop is specified:
+   - If rotation is not 0 or crop is specified:
      - Apply the rotation and/or crop to the image.
      - Generate a new file name with the format: `m_{uuid}_{sanitizedFileName}`.
      - Upload the modified image to Google Cloud Storage.
      - Update the `images` table with the new `modifiedGcsObjectUrl`.
+     - Generate a signed URL for the modified image.
+   - If no modifications are made:
+     - Keep the existing `modifiedGcsObjectUrl` (which may be null).
+     - Do not generate a new signed URL for the modified image.
    - If deleted is true:
      - Mark the image as deleted in the `images` table.
 4. Commit the transaction.
-5. Generate signed URLs for all updated images.
 6. Return the response with updated image details and deleted image IDs.

 ## Database Schema